 DevOps facilitates a cultural shift towards collaborative operations for your organization to enhance the business value provided to users.

-The entire process involves the development and operational teams working in tandem to optimize performance, reduce errors, improve delivery speed, etc. However, such benefits may vary according to the organizational structure.
+The entire process involves the development and operations teams working in tandem to optimize performance, reduce errors, improve software delivery speed, etc. However, such benefits may vary according to the organizational structure.